 Where necessary under legislation the relevant Ogier entity has been registered with the relevant authority as a "Data Controller".
 Details of those entities are listed below.

-Ogier Legal Limited Partnership, Ogier Legal Shared Services Limited, Ogier (a Jersey law partnership), Ogier Global Officers (Jersey) Limited (formerly Ogier Legal (Jersey) Limited), Ogier Executor & Trustee Company Limited, Ogier Corporate Finance Limited and Ogier Global (Jersey) Limited are each registered as a data controller with the Office of the Information Commissioner in Jersey.
+Ogier Legal Limited Partnership, Ogier Legal Shared Services Limited, Ogier (Jersey) LLP, Ogier Global Officers (Jersey) Limited (formerly Ogier Legal (Jersey) Limited), Ogier Executor & Trustee Company Limited, Ogier Corporate Finance Limited and Ogier Global (Jersey) Limited are each registered as a data controller with the Office of the Information Commissioner in Jersey.

 Ogier (Guernsey) LLP and Ogier Global (Guernsey) Limited are each registered as a data controller with the Office of the Data Protection Commissioner in Guernsey.

 Ogier LLP is registered as a data controller with the Information Commissioner's Office.

 Data controllers are the persons who are responsible for determining the purposes for which and the manner in which any personal information is, or is to be processed.